Leader of U.S. ex-Anglicans says won't forget roots

-VATICAN CITY The new leader of disaffected U.S. Anglicans who have converted or want to convert to Catholicism said on Monday his flock would strive to learn the culture of the Catholic Church without forgetting the "noble Anglican tradition".
+VATICAN CITY The new leader of disaffected U.S. Anglicans who have converted or want to convert to Catholicism said Monday his flock would strive to learn the culture of the Catholic Church without forgetting the "noble Anglican tradition."

 "Pray that we may strive to learn the faith, laws and culture of the Catholic Church with humility and good cheer.
 But pray too that we do not forget who we are and where we have come from, for we have been formed in the beautiful and noble Anglican tradition," he said in a statement.